ChrstphrHll/npc_gen/students/Rotheloe Samblar.md

   int: 13
   str: 17
   wis: 11
-track: Protection
-trait: I feel far more comfortable around animals than people.
-trait1: Naughty
-trait2: Skeptical
 year: 3
+guild: Burk
+partyID: 9
 ---
 # Rotheloe Samblar
 ---
 ### Description
 - 3rd year Firbolg Barbarian in Burk
-- curly red hair that's loose around the shoulders, Pale Gray eyes, and Pale Brown skin
+- curly red hair that's loose around the shoulders, Pale Brown eyes, and Pale Brown skin
 - Is Naughty and Skeptical, and has Entertain as their ideal

 ### Organizations